- Prayer and Worship

 dialogues and conversations are available on the SEIA webpages.
 They will

-inform you of the important progress of our work over the last several decades,
+inform you of the important progress of our work over the past fifty years,

 as well as provide resources for various types of dialogue that you can use in